Mange/rofi-emoji/README.md

 #### Mode

-The plugin supports three modes:
+The plugin supports four modes:

 1. `insert` (default) - Copies the selected emoji, and then tries to insert it directly in the focused window.